Check here frequently for updated news from Meadow Park Sports Centre (MPSC).

 The reservation system will remain in place for select activities for the ease of planning and booking squash courts, included fitness classes and drop-in hockey sessions.
 Reservations will continue to be available up to 72-hours in advance using the current online booking system.
 The facility remains passholder access only.

 The pool will return to a sessional swim format with access to the leisure pool, lap pool and hot spots only available during select days and times throughout the week.
 Information regarding pool availability and public skating sessions can be found on the drop-in activity schedule.
 Users are asked to check availability of pool and arena sessions and related facility closure notices before each visit at whistler.ca/notices.

 Mask policy update

 Masks are required in all common areas of Meadow Park Sports Centre for all people aged 12 and older, regardless of vaccination status, except while engaged in physical activity.
 For further details, please review the updated Provincial Health Order released on September 2.

 Meadow Park Sports Centre access available to passholders only

 Updated: January 12, 2021

-While Meadow Parks Sports Centre is operating at reduced capacity due to COVID-19 procedures, we are prioritizing access to our in-demand programs and facilities for passholders.
+Access is being prioritized to our in-demand programs and facilities for passholders only.
 This change is to ensure that there are enough staff hours to provide recreation programming in addition to supporting COVID-safe operations at Meadow Park Sports Centre.

 Access remains unchanged for stick & puck, registered and flexible registration fitness classes, as well as all online fitness classes.